dmakvh/eureka/Understanding-eureka-client-server-communication.md

 </code>
 </pre>

-If the basic round-robin load balancing is not sufficient for your needs, you can create one for yourself and many of the [operations](http://netflix.github.com/eureka/javadoc/eureka-client/com/netflix/discovery/DiscoveryClient.html) here would come in handy.In AWS cloud, make sure you retry on failures and keep the timeouts low, because there could be scenarios where Eureka server could return instances that no longer exists incase of outages.
+If the basic round-robin load balancing is not sufficient for your needs, you can wrap a load balancer on top of the [operations](http://netflix.github.com/eureka/javadoc/eureka-client/com/netflix/discovery/DiscoveryClient.html) provided here.In AWS cloud, make sure you retry on failures and keep the timeouts low, because there could be scenarios where Eureka server could return instances that no longer exists incase of outages.

+It is important to note that Eureka client cleans up the HTTP connections that has been idle for over 30 seconds, that it created for the purpose for server communication.
+It is because of the AWS firewall restrictions do not allow traffic to pass through after a few minutes of idle time.

 The Eureka client interacts with the server the following ways